turksmathstuff/turksmathstuff.github.io/index.md

 ---
 # Turk's Math Stuff

-These the notes for the courses that I teach.
+These are the notes for the courses that I teach.
 You'll find links to the notes, videos, and additional resources when they're available.
 I've worked very hard on the notes and I hope you find them helpful!

 ## Math Reasoning
 Click [here](/mathreasoning.md) to go to the notes.